What happens at appointments?

 What will the appointments be like if I am offered support with a Clinical Psychologist or CWP?

 The majority of the work we offer is short term (8-10 sessions) but we may decide a longer term piece of work may be helpful.
 Appointments are usually between 45-60 minutes every week or every fortnight depending on the individual.
-Some of these sessions may be with the child only, some with only parent(s) and some may be with both child and parent(s).
+Some of these sessions may be with the child only, some with only caregiver(s) and some may be with both child and caregiver(s).
 We might also meet with school or other health professionals.
 We might want you to complete some questionnaires before and after the therapy.
-These are used to track change over time.
+These are used to track change over time and to make sure we are staying on track with our agreed goals.

 Please be aware that there can be a long wait to see us for future appointments.
 If you are not able to make any planned appointments please do let us know as soon as possible so we can offer it to someone else.